PT symmetry-enriched non-unitary criticality: Acknowledgements

-\textit{Acknowledgement}: We thank Xueda Wen for helpful discussion.
-K.-H. Chou and P.-Y. Chang was supported by National Science and Technology Council of Taiwan under Grants No. NSTC 113-2112-M- 007-019, 114-2918-I-007-015.
-X.-J. Yu was supported by the National Natural Science Foundation of China (Grant No.12405034) and a start-up grant from Fuzhou University.
+We thank Xueda Wen for helpful discussion.
 P.-Y.C acknowledges support from RIKEN Center for Interdisciplinary Theoretical and Mathematical Sciences and National Center for Theoretical Sciences, Physics Division.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science, and Economic Development, and by the Province of Ontario through the Ministry of Colleges and Universities.